Want to have some REAL FUN

 But what the group really needs most... are VOLUNTEERS.

 Especially those who live, or are willing to travel, outside the Portland metro-area, where most of the builds are.

 "You don't need any fence-building skill, tools or training as we provide everything," she says.
 "Just show up with a big heart and help us improve a dog's life forever.
 It takes 3-4 hours on a weekend morning and we've freed a dog!"

 Happy girl Sandy and her FFF builders

-Once You See a Dog Unhooked, You'll Be Hooked!!!
+Once You See a Dog Unhooked,

 "We are desperate for help," Michele says.
 "On any given weekend, rain or shine, we are building 2-6 fences for dogs that are chained or tethered or in enclosures that are too small for them.